 Sociopaths, in the early love-bombing stage of an intimate relationship, use many superlatives in order to woo and control their victims.

-They say things to intoxicate you into compliance:
+Within days of meeting you, they say things to intoxicate you into compliance:

 - “You are the love of my life.”